-The digital world with its conveniences changes our habits and daily routine.
+The digital world with it's conveniences changes our habits and daily routine.
 Instead of reading a newspaper we read online news.
 Instead of going to the cinema, we watch films on the Internet.
 Instead of going shopping more and more people prefer buying things on multiple web portals.
 Does it mean that physical retail is dead?
 Should you close your shop immediately?
-Or there's still a chance to stick it to all online competitors revolutionizing the idea of in-store experience using the latest retail technologies?
+Or there's still a chance to stick it to all online competitors revolutionizing the idea of in-store experience using the latest automation in retail technology and others?
 It's time to find out!

 Is physical retail dying?